1newstar/OracleScripts/Docs/sources/ServerPatchCheckList.rst

         show configuration
         enable database <whatever>

-    This will stop the primary database from sending and applying logs on the named standby.
+    This will restart the primary database sending and applying logs on the named standby.

-        **NOTE**: You need to check the configuration first.
-If the database names are in UPPER CASE, then they must be typed in upper case with surrounding double quotes.
-If they are listed in lower case, then they must be typed in lower case.

-At this point we are running the old primary databases as a standby, the old DR servers are still running as a DR standby, but the old standby databases are now the current primary databases.
+At this point we are running the old primary databases as standby databases, the old DR databases are *still* running as DR standby databases, however the old standby databases (xxxSB) are now the current primary databases.

 Restart The Various Services